The Role of Categories in Online Store SEO: How Categories Drive Converting Traffic

 Why interlink in a catalog: not just for show, but to manage weight and demand

-Internal linking is one of the most underrated levers, especially when it comes to SEO for online store categoriesIt simultaneously solves three problems: it helps Google find important pages faster (crawling), distributes internal weight (which is enhanced in search results), and guides users along a clear selection path (which increases conversion).
+Internal linking - one of the most underrated levers, especially when it comes to SEO for online store categoriesIt simultaneously solves three problems: it helps Google find important pages faster (crawling), distributes internal weight (what to emphasize in search results), and guides the user along a clear selection path (which increases conversion).
+If interlinking is built haphazardly, the opposite effect occurs: strong categories "distribute" weight to random pages, and landing pages that meet demand are left unsupported.
+Therefore, we work on the principle of "transparent approach to promotion": each link has a role—to enhance priority ones. categories, subcategories and selected filters, which should bring traffic that converts.

 Basic Scenarios: How to Link Categories, Subcategories, Brands, and Popular Filters